 Also, depending on your writing prowess, it’s certainly worth running your statement through an online grammar check before submitting it to UCAS.
 Even the most confident writers make typos every now and again, so a quick check on Grammarly is worth your time for a professional and polished personal statement.

 Now for the easy part: submitting your personal statement to your chosen universities.
 This should be done alongside your full UCAS application, which you’ll need to submit ahead of the deadline for your chosen course.

-For the majority of university courses, the UCAS deadline is 15 January in the year you plan to commence studying.
+For the majority of university courses, the UCAS deadline is around mid-January in the year you plan to commence studying.
 However, it does vary from course to course, so always double-check early on to make sure you can get everything in place by the deadline.